simerplaha/SwayDB/README.md

 __Scalable on a single machine__ - Data can be stored on multiple local __HDD/SSD__ and, single or multiple __Threads__ can be allocated for reads, caching & compaction.

-SwayDB's core is **non-blocking** but the APIs can be configured to be blocking, non-blocking and/or reactive.
+SwayDB's core is **non-blocking**, but the APIs can be configured as blocking, non-blocking and/or reactive.

 Configurations can be tuned to suit **different workloads**.
 Some use-cases are:
 - General key-value storage